 - Residential 1-4 family loans are typically secured by residential real estate first mortgages, and in some cases could be secured by a second mortgage. - Commercial real estate loans can be secured by either owner occupied commercial real estate or non-owner occupied investment commercial real estate.
 Typically, owner occupied commercial real estate loans are secured by office buildings, warehouses, manufacturing facilities and other commercial and industrial properties occupied by operating companies.
-Non-owner occupied commercial real estate loans are generally secured by office buildings and complexes, retail facilities, multifamily complexes, land under development, industrial properties, as well as other commercial or industrial real estate. - Home equity lines of credit are generally secured by second mortgages on residential real estate property. - Commercial and industrial loans are generally unsecured with no underlying collateral or secured by inventory, customer accounts, or equipment - Consumer loans are typically unsecured or secured by the borrower's vehicle, deposits, or securities. - Municipal loans are generally secured by the overall taxing authority or specific revenue streams of the municipality.
+Non-owner occupied commercial real estate loans are generally secured by office buildings and complexes, retail facilities, multifamily complexes, land under development, industrial properties, as well as other commercial or industrial real estate. - Home equity lines of credit are generally secured by second mortgages on residential real estate property. - Commercial and industrial loans are generally unsecured with no underlying collateral or secured by inventory, customer accounts, or equipment. - Consumer loans are typically unsecured or secured by the borrower's vehicle, deposits, or securities.